metallb/metallb/website/content/concepts/bgp.md

 - IPv6 Support for BGP and BFD
 - Multi Protocol BGP

+Please also note that with the current FRR version is not possible to peer within the same host, while with the native implementation allows it.

 ### Limitations of the FRR Mode

 Compared to the native implementation, the FRR mode has the following limitations: